 Which Practice Test Should I Take?

-The first test you take should absolutely be the Magoosh (Free!)
-Full-length ACT Practice Test.
+The first test you take should absolutely be the Free ACT Practice Test with Answers and Explanations (PDF Download).

 Why?
 Not only has it been carefully crafted by our Magoosh experts to mirror a bona-fide ACT, but it also has thoughtful answers and explanations—many in video format!
 This will be really important during the review stage of your test-taking experience, which we’ll talk about in a minute.